-- On this page daily gas flows per each supply corridor are presented. - The slider on the right can be used to specify the period for visualisation. - The filter on the right can be used to provide information for each corridor or several corridors (CTRL + click on one or several boxes).
+- page supply corridor are presented. - The slider on the right can be used to specify the period for visualisation. - The filter on the right can be used to provide information for each corridor or several • corridors (CTRL + click on one or several boxes).